-For definable sets avoiding the singular locus it is possible to prove the following variant of Theorem \ref{1}.
+For definable sets avoiding the singular locus it is possible to prove the following variant of \thmref{1}.
 The proof uses the same ingredients but is considerably simpler in that only birational versions of most parts of the construction are required.
 For clauses (1), (2) and (4), the homotopy internal to $\G$ is not required; and a global inflation homotopy is applied only once, rather than iterated at each dimension.
 For clause (3), a single final use of the $\G$-homotopy is added.